s3govesus/recipes/cakes/coffee cake.cranberry orange.md

 ### Cake Mixture
 1. Finely grate one or two large oranges or about four clementines to generate about 1 tbsp of orange zest
 2. Add the dry ingredients to a large mixing bowl and mix well (add the orange zest, but do not add the cranberries)
+3. Put the 1/2 cup of butter in a separate bowl and heat in a microwave on high for about 45 to 50 seconds until the butter is softened / somewhat melted
-3. Add the yogurt / sour cream, melted butter, vanilla extract, and eggs to the mixture and mix well
+4. Add the yogurt / sour cream, softened / melted butter, vanilla extract, and eggs to the mixture and mix well

 ### Streusel Topping
 1. Add the dry ingredients to a large bowl